wazo-platform/wazo-doc/source/administration/group_pickup/group_pickup.rst

 Pickup groups allow users to intercept calls directed towards other users of the group.
 This is done either by dialing a special extension or by pressing a function key.

+The group pickup is limited to 64 groups by Asterisk.
+This limitation is removed in Asterisk 11.

 Quick Summary
 =============